anooruddh/devops/k8s-readme.md

 All Kubernetes clusters have two categories of users: service accounts managed by Kubernetes, and normal users.
 Kubernetes does not have objects which represent normal user accounts.
 Normal users cannot be added to a cluster through an API call.

 **Kubernetes does not have API Objects for User Accounts.
-Of the available ways to manage authentication**
+Of the available ways to manage authentication** ** service account provides the process running in a pod to authenticate and communicate with the API server.**

 ## So how we choud create an user account?